Lee Petty: Crash and retirement

 During the second race of the Twin Qualifying Events of the 1961 Daytona 500, Johnny Beauchamp lost control and caught Petty's bumper, sending both cars through the guardrail and out of the track.
 Petty's car struck spectator A. B. Kelley who suffered multiple cuts but still helped evacuate Petty from the twisted metal.
 Petty and Beauchamp were no strangers to each other as they were previously involved in the first Daytona 500 finish which took place two years earlier.
 Petty suffered numerous life-threatening injuries, including multiple fractures, internal injuries, and a punctured lung that forced him to stay in the Daytona Hospital for four months.
 The crash ultimately led to the end of Petty's regular driving career, though he sporadically competed in later events; his final race took place in 1964 at the Glen.

 Petty Enterprises

-He was the father of Richard Petty, who became NASCAR's record holder for race wins.
+Petty was the father of Richard Petty, who became NASCAR's record holder for race wins.
 With sons Richard and Maurice Petty, he founded Petty Enterprises, which became NASCAR's most successful racing team.
 He was the grandfather of Kyle Petty, and the great-grandfather of Adam Petty, who died in a crash during a Busch Series practice session at New Hampshire International Speedway.
 He is also the grandfather of Ritchie Petty, who ran a few races in NASCAR.
 His nephew Dale Inman worked for Petty Enterprises as Richard's crew chief from the early 1960s until 1981 and during the 1990s.